ssen7/ssen7.github.io_old/content/pages/about.md

 I am motivated by the idea of building accessible pieces of technology that assist us in our daily lives, by helping us invest smarter, learn better and other myriad of uses.
 I hope to use the cutting edge of technology to build such systems.

 In my free time, I explore ways technology is affecting us as humans.
-Also, I am into science fiction!
+Also, I am into science fiction and fantasy!
+The [Nexus Trilogy](http://rameznaam.com/Nexus/) by Ramez Naam remains an all time favorite.
+And almost all the books by [Brandon Sanderson](https://www.goodreads.com/book/show/7235533-the-way-of-kings).

 You can find my updated [CV](/files/cv.pdf) here (pdf).